 Buying travel insurance for your snorkeling trips is a very good idea, and will often be required if you are on a group trip.
 But many travel insurance policies specifically state that diving and snorkeling related injuries are not covered.
 An emergency medical evacuation from a remote island can cost more than $200,000.
 Personal insurance will not cover that.
 Read our snorkeling travel insurance page to learn what insurance companies we recommend.

 Hey, if you find our snorkeling travel tips helpful, make sure you are receiving our monthly newsletter.
 It is full of tips to improve your trips.

-Note: Our suggestions come from hands-on experience.
+Note: Our suggestions are based on experience.
 We hope you find them helpful.
-You can help us if you make a booking at the links below.
+You can help us if you use the link(s) below.
 We may make a small commission, at no extra cost to you.
-Thank you.

-We don't review accommodations or boat tours much on our website, primarily because TripAdvisor.com and other websites already do such a great job of that.
-We do use TripAdvisor when researching where to stay at our destinations, primarily because of the reviews.
+Since we try to keep focused on snorkeling on this website, our snorkeling travel tips don’t include accommodation or tour company recommendations or reviews.
+Instead we recommend using TripAdvisor.com and other travel focused websites that already do such a great job of that.
+We use TripAdvisor when researching where to stay at our destinations, primarily because of the reviews.
 And if we want to book a day snorkel tour we also check the reviews on TripAdvisor.
 There are so many reviews from actual users, that you can get a pretty good idea what you might be in for.

 Besides resorts and hotels, and tour companies, you can also find reviews of vacation rental homes and condos on TripAdvisor, like you might find on AirBNB.com, HomeAway.com, and VRBO.com, all of which we use at times.